JesseHarasym/EasyWeather/README.md

 # EasyWeather

 # A web application that allows you to check the weather to a given destination!
-Made with React.js, Node.js and MongoDB.

 ## Getting Started